lm-sys/lm-sys.github.io/blog/2024-05-17-category-hard.md

   </tr>
 </table>

 We employ Meta's **Llama-3-70B-Instruct** to help us label over 1 million Arena prompts on whether certain critieria are met.
-Note that we use human preference votes to rank models rather than LLM judges.
+Note that we do not use LLM as judges to evalute model answers.
+We use the preference votes casted by Arena users to rank models.
 Figure 3 shows the criteria breakdown (i.e., how many prompts satisfy each criteria).
 We observe the most common criteria are Specificity, Domain Knowledge, and Real-world Application, while the relatively rare criteria are Problem-Solving and Complexity.

 <img src="/images/blog/category_hard/key_criteria_breakdown.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 85%"></img>
 <p style="color:gray; text-align: center;">Figure 3.
 The percentage of each criteria within 1 million Chatbot Arena data.</p>